HoneySens/honeysens/sensor/platforms/docker_x86/Readme.md

 # Dockerized Sensor
-Dockerized sensors are delivered as a docker image that contains the sensor management daemon along other sensor-specific software.
+Dockerized sensors are provided as docker images that contain a minimal base system, the sensor management daemon, a nested docker daemon and some sensor-specific adjustments.
 Sensor services will be run within nested docker containers.
-For that to work, a recent version of docker is required on the host.
-As an example, the outdated docker vesion 1.6.2 doesn't mount cgroups into containers and therefore won't work.
-It is known to work with recent versions of Docker CE, specifically version 1.11 and newer.
-Both build and deployment of a dockerized sensor rely on Docker Compose.
-Furthermore, this container has to be run in privileged mode for nested containers to work.
+Both build and deployment processes of a dockerized sensor utilize `docker compose`.
+Furthermore, the sensor container itself has to be run in privileged mode so that nested containers can be created.

 ## Build
 Analogous to the server, the dockerized sensor can be built in either development or production mode.
-A recent installation of [Docker Engine](http://www.docker.com/products/docker-engine), GNU make and curl on top of any Linux installations are the only requirements.
-A recent version of Docker Compose will be automatically fetched during the build process and written to the build directory (`out/`).
+A recent installation of [Docker Engine](https://docs.docker.com/engine/), GNU make and curl are required.
+Building has only been tested on Linux hosts.

 To initiate the build process, launch make from within the `sensor/platforms/docker_x86/` directory with one of the following options:
-* `make dev`: Builds and launches a development sensor container that continuously watches the local codebase for changes and automatically deploys those to the running instance. **Important**: Before running this command, ensure that `docker-compose-dev.yml` was adjusted to the local environment and the directory  `sensor/platforms/docker_x86/conf/` was created and a valid sensor configuration copied into it (see chapter 'Deployment' below).
+* `make dev`: Builds and launches a development sensor container that continuously watches the local codebase for changes and automatically restarts the running instance. **Important**: Before running this command, ensure that `docker-compose-dev.yml` was adjusted to the local environment and the directory  `sensor/platforms/docker_x86/conf/` was created and a valid sensor configuration copied into it (see chapter 'Deployment' below).
 Use `Strg+C` from the terminal to stop a running dev sensor.
-* `make dist` will build and save a production-ready firmware tarball to `sensor/platforms/docker_x86/out/dist/`.
+* `make dist` will build and save a production-ready firmware tarball to `sensor/platforms/docker_x86/build/dist/`.
 * `make reset` will shut down the sensor container and remove associated volumes, thus resetting that instance.
 * `make clean` can be used to remove build artifacts (including the dev sensor image) and clean the build directory.